 What is Vegetable Oil?

 Vegetable oil is a popular option for cooking.
-It doesn’t leave a dent in your pocket, and provides a neutral flavor.
-The latter makes it so great for using in almost any recipe.
+It doesn’t leave a dent in your pocket and provides a neutral flavor.
+The latter makes it so great for use in almost any recipe.

 Vegetable Oil Substitute Table